tkachukcha/100-days-of-code/log.md

 4. Mood/Energy/Working hours Tracker
 5. Right click menu with various functions // Hackaton @ Vladilen Minin JS Course
 6. Habit Tracker

+### Day 82-83: December 26-27 2021
+##### Project 4: Mood Tracker

+**Today's Progress**:
+Made a new Chart component to keep the chart separately from App.
+Now fighting with #TailwindCSS

+#ReactJS needs different state of mind to use it, comparing to #JS.
+Even after few weeks of course it still feels like terra incgognita...

 ### Day 81: December 25 2021
 ##### Project 4: Mood Tracker